-All of the Group's debt security measured at FVOCI of \$102,960,000 (2020: debt securities of \$990,493,000) at 31 December 2021 represent listed debt security which is graded a credit rating B (2020: B to BB) by a major credit rating agency.
+As at 31 December 2021, all of the Group's debt security measured at FVOCI of debt of \$102,960,000 represent listed debt security which is graded a credit rating B by a major credit rating agency.
 Management assessed the credit risk of the Group's investment in debt security with reference to the grading by market credit rating agencies, where available, and default probability analysis performed by external agencies.
-As at the end of the reporting period, there was a significant increase in credit risk since the initial recognition of the debt security.
-Therefore, the loss allowance was measured based on lifetime expected credit losses, limited to the remaining maturity of the debt security which was less than 1 year.
+As at 31 December 2021, the loss allowance recognised was limited to 12 months expected credit losses.

-The Group estimated credit loss based on the respective 12 months default risk rate as at 31 December 2021 for the issuer of the listed debt securities, which is obtained from external agencies.
 The loss allowance for investment in debt security measured at FVOCI is recognised in profit or loss and reduces the fair value loss otherwise recognised in other comprehensive income.